 Not only is Volta the indoor coach, he was also instrumental in Sacramento State adding beach volleyball to its roster of sports in the spring of 2013.
-He currently serves as the co-head coach for a beach squad that boasts four wins over Cal during its first three years as a program.
+He currently serves as the co-head coach of the beach squad.

 Volta has been a member of the Sacramento State indoor coaching staff a combined 19 years, including one year as the associate head coach (2007), five years as an assistant (2002-06), and two seasons as a volunteer assistant (2000-01).

 During Volta’s 17-year tenure with the program, Sacramento State has combined for a 337-210 overall record (.616 winning percentage), a 177-93 mark (.656) in the Big Sky, seven Big Sky Tournament championships, five regular season conference titles and seven NCAA Tournament appearances.

-Also during that 15-year span, Sacramento State players have combined for 68 all-academic selections, 46 all-conference awards (including 15 first team selections), three MVPs and three all-Pacific Region selections.
+Also, during that 17-year span, Sacramento State players have combined for 80 all-academic selections, 55 all-conference awards (including 17 first team selections), three MVPs and four all-Pacific Region selections.
 One of those all-region players was outside hitter Lauren Kissell, who earned the accolade in 2015 after averaging 4.12 kills per set to go along with a .305 hitting percentage.

-In fact, over the last 12 years, and every season of Volta’s head coaching tenure, the Hornets have had at least three Big Sky all-academic selections each year, including seven in 2016, tied for the most by the program in the last eight years.
-Eleven of the Hornets’ 16 players will enter the 2017 beach volleyball season with overall grade point averages of 3.0 or better.
+In addition, over the last 14 years, and every season of Volta’s head coaching tenure, the Hornets have had at least three Big Sky all-academic selections each year, including seven in 2016, tied for the most by the program in the last eight years.
+Eleven of the Hornets’ 16 players will enter the 2017 beach volleyball season with overall grade point averages above a 3.0.